 You don’t have to — and shouldn’t — throw all those unwanted items away.
 The majority can probably be donated, re-sold, or recycled.
 Sort everything you no longer want into three categories:

-- Things to donate to charity: This will include any items that you no longer need but which may be of use to someone else.
+This will include any items that you no longer need but which may be of use to someone else.
 This might include clothes, books, furniture, toys, or electrical items.
 If you can’t make it to a charity shop, try using a kerbside collection service — look out for the branded plastic bags in the post.
-If moving bulky items presents a problem, donate to a charity with a free collection service.
+If moving bulky items is problematic, donate to a charity with a free collection service.
 The British Heart Foundation will collect any large furniture or electrical goods, so you don’t even have to leave the house.

-Once you know what you plan to let go of, you can begin re-organising your remaining possessions.
+Once you know what to let go of, you can begin re-organising your remaining possessions.

 3. Find efficient storage solutions for the rest